ngallo/pic-model/draft/0.1/pic-model.md

   Verifies that *Eᵢ* is the executor explicitly attested by hop *i−1* as the next hop.
   PoC validates **continuity**, not ownership.

+Identity repetition across hops is permitted, but each hop MUST still produce a valid PoCᵢ and a new PCAᵢ.
+Continuity MUST NEVER be inferred from identity reuse or key reuse alone.

 ---

 ## **5. Model and Operational Semantics**